 Employers should maintain documentation for individual accommodation plans, as well as a return-to-work process for temporary disabilities.

-Deadlines for organizations to comply with these standards:
+Deadlines for organizations to comply with these standards have already passed: